make-demo-learn-math/make-demo-learn-math.github.io/doc/LearnMath.md

   such that every player will see the exact same pattern given the same initial seed
 - Break this down into two steps:
-  - Generating random numbers
+  - Generating random numbers from a seed
   - Mapping random numbers to points on a planet
-- JavaScript's `Math.random()` has no way to set the seed so let's look at random number generators
+- JavaScript's `Math.random()` has no way to set the seed so let's look at how random number generators work
+- What is "random"?

 # Poll #1: Vote for the most random sequence